krizziac/projects/CSS-Makeover/README.md

-Originally a school project that was intended to hone my CSS-HTML abilities.
+ABOUT

-Our task was to create two versions of HTML/CSS file containing our portfolio, a "bad" design and a "good" design./
+For a school project aimed at refining my CSS-HTML skills, I undertook the challenge of creating two versions of a portfolio: one with a 'bad' design and another with a 'good' design.

 License/Copyright